 There are a number of reasons that patients are seeking alternatives to CPAP machines.
 These reasons include uncomfortable masks, CPAP noise, and the sundry inconveniences of using a CPAP machine.

 A dental appliance for sleep apnea is often a good choice for a patient who can’t sleep with CPAP machines.
 These sleep apnea appliances can improve both comfort and convenience for sleep apnea sufferers.

 Comfort is probably the number one reason patients seek alternatives to CPAP machines.

 The masks and tubing are very uncomfortable.
 You cannot move during sleep without feeling the tug of tubing or the slight movements of the mask.
 For patients with claustrophobia, the masks can feel terrifying because they have the sensation of being in an enclosed space.

-CPAP noise is another uncomfortable side effect of using a CPAP machine.
-Some patients find the CPAP noise disrupts the peaceful environment they need in order to sleep soundly.
+CPAP noise and air leakage from under the mask are other uncomfortable side effects of using a CPAP machine.
+Some patients find that the CPAP noise and leaking air disrupt the peaceful environment they need in order to sleep soundly.